 District manufacturing firms remained optimistic that growth will continue in the coming six months.
 But a smaller share of firms raised their expectations than had in October in all areas, except for wages and capital expenditures.

 Here is a graph comparing the regional Fed surveys and the ISM manufacturing index:

 The New York and Philly Fed surveys are averaged together (yellow, through November), and five Fed surveys are averaged (blue, through November) including New York, Philly, Richmond, Dallas and Kansas City.
 The Institute for Supply Management (ISM) PMI (red) is through October (right axis).

-Based on these regional surveys, it seems likely the ISM manufacturing index will decline slightly, but remain solid in November (to be released on Monday, December 3rd).
+Based on these regional surveys, it seems likely the ISM manufacturing index will be strong again in November (to be released Friday, Dec 1st).

 Posted by Calculated Risk on 11/28/2017 10:03:00 AM